-The TAMEST Natural Hazards Summit will convene government officials, research leaders and insurance industry representatives to take a hard look at what the state needs to know and do to prepare for future natural disasters including response, recovery and mitigation of the impacts.
+The TAMEST Natural Hazards Summit: Responding to and Mitigating the Impacts highlighted the influence of natural hazards on the economy and well-being of communities in Texas.
+The summit convened government officials, research leaders and insurance industry representatives, who took a hard look at what the state needs to know and do to prepare for future natural disasters, unprecedented weather events and global pandemics, including response, recovery and mitigation of the impacts.

 P. W. Horn Professor of Civil, Environmental and Construction Engineering

 The summit is designed to publicize the impacts of natural hazards and to seek solutions and policy changes to reduce suffering of people… People will understand that significant technological advancements in the past few decades have been made.

 - Maria Elena Bottazzi, Ph.D., Associate Dean, National School of Tropical Medicine, Baylor College of Medicine

 - Peter Hotez, M.D., Ph.D.
 (NAM), Dean, National School of Tropical Medicine, Baylor College of Medicine

 - Danny Reible, Ph.D., P.E.
 (NAE), Professor of Chemical Engineering, Professor of Civil, Environmental, and Construction Engineering, Texas Tech University

 - Chandra Franklin Womack, P.E., Texas Windstorm Insurance Association; Aran & Franklin